 14. Accept compliments.

 Do not dismiss compliments.
 You know when people are sincere and when they are buttering you up.
 Being able to accept compliments and say thank you helps you to feel good about yourself.
 Stop chasing the positive away from your door.

 15. Tell yourself you can – positive affirmations.

-Start out each day with saying good things, positive affirmations and your brain will work on making them come true.
+Start out each day by saying good things, positive affirmations, and your brain will work on making them come true.

 Restart your day at any time by telling yourself that this is a good day.
 You are a worthwhile person and you do not need to do or say anything to be acceptable.